Who in the sky

 Tomás Saraceno / Cosmic Threads

-From 1 November 2024, you can experience a new, transgressive fusion of art, science and technology when Tomás Saraceno presents COSMIC THREADS in Knud Munk's iconic Planetarium at Skt.
+Guests can now experience a new, transgressive fusion of art, science and technology when Tomás Saraceno's presents COSMIC THREADS in Knud Munk's iconic Planetarium at Skt.
 Jørgens Sø.

 The installation marks Saraceno's first permanent work in Denmark and his first collaboration with a planetarium worldwide.
 In Planetarium's newly renovated Stair Gallery, aesthetics and technology are combined in a unique experience that provokes reflection and curiosity.